JapSethi/Applied-Linear-Controls-Project-Part-1/README.md

   y = s20_plant(u)
 ```

-#### Task List:
+#### Tasks List:
-- [x] Executing Code
+- [x] Executing the appropriate code based on the sequential objectives below
-- [x] Debugging (Compariason of [H1 Estimate](https://community.sw.siemens.com/s/article/what-is-a-frequency-response-function-frf) and Minimum Realization FRF)
+- [x] Debugging (Comparison of [H1 Estimate](https://community.sw.siemens.com/s/article/what-is-a-frequency-response-function-frf) and Minimum Realization FRF)
-- [x] Finding the appropriate reduced order LTI object whose FRF is in coherence with the above 2
+- [x] Finding the appropriate reduced order LTI object whose FRF is in coherence with the above two

 #### Objectives Achieved:

 - Constructed an excitation signal for System Identification following the satuaration limit for DAC (Digital-to-Analog Converter)
 - Estimated the SNR (Signal to Noise Ratio) for each path of signal `u1 -> y1` and `u1 -> y2`
 - Computed the Power Spectrum for responses and noise signals
-- Applied H1 estimate technique to estimate the Frequency Response function and estimated coherence of each path
+- Applied H1 estimate technique to estimate the frequency response function and estimated coherence of each path
--
+- Estimated Discrete time transfer functions for each path using `invfreqz()` function and converted it into [minimum realization](https://en.wikipedia.org/wiki/Minimal_realization) using `minreal()` function
+- Generated a Balanced Realization using `balreal()` and plotted the [Hankel singular values](https://en.wikipedia.org/wiki/Hankel_singular_value) to help generate a reduced order LTI discrete time state space model using `modred`
+- Generated z-domain grid to plot the z-domain eigen values (poles) for each path using `zgrid()` function
+- Computed and Plotted final discrete-time state space LTI object in comparison to H1 estimate